 I have been lucky enough to combine my love of words and my interests in design and all things architectural in my regular pieces for ABC Radio National, first for By Design and then for Blueprint for Living.
 I have also produced programmes for Future Tense on the future of skyscrapers and the future of cruise ships.
 You can find links to these in the Podcasts age.

-While Sydney is home, I quite fancy a stint in France at some point.
-Or maybe Italy.
+I live in an old timber farmhouse on the north coast of New South Wales, surrounded by birds and beautiful trees.
+But I often dream of living in France, or maybe Italy.
 One thing I have realised since moving to Australia is just how important the sunshine is to the way I feel.
-But there’s nothing quite like a rainy day for a good day’s writing…
+And yet there’s nothing quite like a rainy day for a good day’s writing…

 You can contact me at firstname.lastname@example.org, or please leave a comment after any piece – I love hearing from readers.

 ‘I feel the need to comment that since becoming a regular listener to Blueprint, I’ve got such pleasure from listening to your voice!
 I find it very calming and relaxing, and I think that additionally the topics take me straight into mindfulness zone (short deep dives into obscure or everyday subjects that focus my mind and temporarily block out the thoughts of today or yesterday or tomorrow).
 A couple of years ago when I was having a period of insomnia, I even had wished that there was an uninterrupted ‘Colin Bisset’ hour on a podcast that I could ‘tune in to’ to sooth me off into sleep!
 Sorry for this ‘fan girl’ comment but it just seemed a good opportunity to say thank you!’
 Christine, 2021